0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Search/Search.md

 7. One of the passwords worked for a certain user called `sierra.frye` which had the permission to read the GMSA password of `BIR-ADFS-GMSA$`.
 8. That account has a `WriteDACL` right on a Domain Administrator called `tristan.davies`.
 9. We use a python script to retrieve the NTLM hash of `BIR-ADFS-GMSA$` and abuse his rights to reset the password of `tristan.davies` via RPC.
-10. When trying to get a shell on the box, Antivirus stops us.
-So we get around that by enabling PowerShell Remoting then using `evil-winrm`.
-11. Another route that is a bit longer includes using the PowerShell Web Access enabled on the web server after cracking then importing a `.pfx` certificate into our browser.
+10. Another route that is a bit longer includes using the PowerShell Web Access enabled on the web server after cracking then importing a `.pfx` certificate into our browser.
 One we found on the shared user profile of the `sierra.frya` user.

 ---